intsuc/concat/README.md

 ## Complexity

-For the concatenated string of `first` and `second`, let $N$ be its string, and $M$ be the number of characters that need to be escaped.
+For the concatenated string of `first` and `second`, let $N$ be its length, and $M$ be the number of characters that need to be escaped.

 ### Fast path